J. M. Paiz

 - [email protected]

-Dr. Paiz recently completed work on his second edited collection, Intersectional Perspectives on LGBTQ+ Issues in Modern Language Teaching (Palgrave MacMillan), with Dr. James E. Coda of the University of Georgia and a team of brilliant, diverse contributors.
+Dr. Paiz recently completed work on their second edited collection, Intersectional Perspectives on LGBTQ+ Issues in Modern Language Teaching (Palgrave MacMillan), with Dr. James E. Coda of the University of Georgia and a team of brilliant, diverse contributors.
 They also recently published their first academic monograph on LGBTQ+-inclusive pedagogical practices in ELT (Queering the English Language Classroom: A Practical Guide for Teachers (Equinox UK)), which has received modest praise in scholarly reviews.
 They are currently working on extending this work to better address the needs of transgender and gender non-conforming students and educators in ELT and working to build an advocacy framework for neurodiverse leaners and educators, as they feel that no student (or teacher) should feel ill-at-east in the ELT classroom due to sexuality, gender, or accessibility considerations.

 Paiz, J. M., & Coda, J. E. (Eds.)
 (2021).
 Intersectional Perspectives on LGBTQ+ Issues in Modern Language Teaching and Learning.
 London: Palgrave MacMillan.